ShawnDong98/RDLUF_MixS2/README.md

 ## Acknowledgements

-Our code is heavily borrowed from [MST](https://github.com/caiyuanhao1998/MST)  and [DGSMP](https://github.com/TaoHuang95/DGSMP), Tranks for their generous open source.
+Our code is heavily borrowed from [MST](https://github.com/caiyuanhao1998/MST)  and [DGSMP](https://github.com/TaoHuang95/DGSMP), thanks for their generous open source.